The Mutilator 1984

 Many years later, Ed invites his now adult son away to their beach house, because he wants him to clear the place up in time for winter.
 Little does Ed Junior know that his pa has violent plans for the youngsters and before long they are begin stalked and viciously slaughtered one by one.

 There are so many versions of this flick floating about that depending on what cut that you see, may have an effect on your rating.
 I saw a heavily edited print many years ago and didn’t particularly enjoy it, but watching it in its uncut glory last night was a totally different perspective.
-As I said earlier, Buddy Cooper’s slasher is a tad different from many, because it delivers relentless gloom on a major scale and the killer is exceptionally merciless and cruel.
+As I said earlier, Buddy Cooper’s slasher is quite different from the multitude, because it delivers relentless gloom on a major scale and the killer is exceptionally merciless and cruel.
 The film has a credibly macabre feel to its runtime and excels in its morbid atmosphere.
-The scenes in which the father dreams of cutting his infant son’s throat with a battleaxe or when he impales the heads of his victims on spikes (like trophies) on a wall are genuinely quite gruesome.
-Seeing as most of his intended prey are innocent of any prior wrongdoing makes it seem all the more ruthless.
+The scenes in which the father dreams of cutting his infant son’s throat with a battleaxe or when he impales the heads of his victims on spikes (like trophies) on a wall are genuinely gruesome.
+Keeping in mind that most of his intended prey are innocent of any prior wrongdoing makes it seem all the more ruthless.

 Unlike the large majority of slasher titles, every murder featured has a special effect and some gore.
 You could mention Linda’s as being pretty dry, but this was no fault of the director who had initially planned that she be shot with a spear gun and then dragged to the bottom of the pool by the force of the impact.
 In the end, the effects team finally came to the conclusion that they couldn’t make it work.
 Buddy Cooper has said that he was first and foremost a gore fan and he wanted to make his movie accessible to those who had similar tastes.
 He is honest enough to admit that his synopsis was inspired by Halloween and Friday the 13th and the references are numerous (heavy breath POVS, Virgin final girl etc).
 I always hate it when directors that flagrantly ripped off Carpenter’s classic say that they had never even seen a genre piece and weren’t big fans of horror blah blah.
 Please stop it guys, you’re not kidding anyone.
 We all know who you ripped off!